MIDS-scaling-up/v2/week10/labs/README.md

 ## Example notebook

-Using the Jupyter notebook Docker image, proceed to open the attached notebook lab1.ipynb and follow along the code with the instructors help.
-Feel free to the second notebook gym.ipynb
+Using the Jupyter notebook Docker image, proceed to open the attached notebook gym.ipynb and follow along the code with the instructors help.
+Feel free to take a look at the second notebook lab1.ipynb for a shortest path problem.

 ## Cancel the instance after you are done.